Teresa Leger Fernández: Political positions

 Leger Fernández has advocated a "New Mexico Green New Deal", Medicare for All, a transition from fracking to green energy, and a ban on the sale of military-style semi-automatic rifles.
 She supported comprehensive immigration reform and the DREAM Act.
 During the 117th Congress, she voted with President Joe Biden's stated position 100% of the time, according to a FiveThirtyEight analysis.
+She also has called for a 'pause' on data center development in New Mexico.

 Personal life

 Leger Fernández and her ex-husband Luis Fernández have three sons.